DETAILED ACTION

 each electrode sequence is associated with a respective switch of the plurality of switches (“The electrode control 330 may have a multiplexer register 332 that provides a control signal that selects one or more DACs 354 used to provide one or more voltages to selected electrode elements 362.”
 P 39),

-the respective switch is configured to control switching among two or more switch positions, each respective switch position of the two or more switch positions configured to cause the set of one or more switchable control electrodes to be in electrical communication with a selected subset of two or more selectable control voltage sources (‘Each shuttling voltage multiplexer is connected to a plurality of the shuttling voltage DACs 374, and may be switched to provide a shuttling voltage VS[0 . . . n] to a plurality of different electrodes by connecting a selected one of the shuttling voltage DACs 374 to one or more electrodes.
+the respective switch is configured to control switching among two or more switch positions, each respective switch position of the two or more switch positions configured to cause the one or more switchable control electrodes to be in electrical communication with a selected set of the two or more sets of switchable control voltage sources (‘Each shuttling voltage multiplexer is connected to a plurality of the shuttling voltage DACs 374, and may be switched to provide a shuttling voltage VS[0 . . . n] to a plurality of different electrodes by connecting a selected one of the shuttling voltage DACs 374 to one or more electrodes.
 Similarly, each keeping voltage multiplexer is connected to a plurality of the keeping voltage DACs 372, and may be switched to provide a keeping voltage VK[0 . . . n] to a plurality of different electrodes by connecting a selected on the keeping voltage DACs 372 to one or more electrodes.’
 P 44),

 the respective switch is configured to be controlled by a respective switch signal generated by a respective switch signal generator of the plurality of switch signal generators (‘Each shuttling voltage multiplexer is connected to a plurality of the shuttling voltage DACs 374, and may be switched to provide a shuttling voltage VS[0 . . . n] to a plurality of different electrodes by connecting a selected one of the shuttling voltage DACs 374 to one or more electrodes.
 Similarly, each keeping voltage multiplexer is connected to a plurality of the keeping voltage DACs 372, and may be switched to provide a keeping voltage VK[0 . . . n] to a plurality of different electrodes by connecting a selected on the keeping voltage DACs 372 to one or more electrodes.’
 P 44), and